-Originally scheduled for release next month, like many other blockbusters the film was delayed due to the COVID-19 pandemic, but now the sixth installment in the Jurassic franchise is finally picking up traction.
+Originally scheduled for release in July 2021, like many other blockbusters the film was delayed due to the COVID-19 pandemic, but now the sixth installment in the Jurassic franchise is finally getting closer.
 Following on from 2018's Jurassic World: Fallen Kingdom, the ominously titled Dominion will conclude the Jurassic World trilogy that began in 2015.

 So, with yet another imminent dinosaur breakout, here's everything you need to know about Jurassic World: Dominion so far.
 Hold onto your butts…